Annual SIU Report

 - The "Lead Company" is the insurer, selected by the filer, that serves as the common link among all users accessing the same submission.
 The Lead Company also provides the submitter of the Annual SIU Report with the option to include any and all affiliates in the filing via a dropdown list.
 If an insurer has no affiliates, then that insurer is the Lead Company.

 - Prior to the input of data to the Annual SIU Report, each filer must select the company or companies to be included in the filing.
 Companies that are members of a holding company or group may file on behalf of the entire group via one filing or may make multiple filings.
-(Except, as noted above, A&H and P&C companies cannot be combined on a single form.)
 If a group wants to make multiple filings, then multiple Lead Companies must be selected.
 See Directions below for adding additional insurers to an existing account.